Achiri: Topography

 Achiri is the central village of the Archiri Canton in the Caquiaviri Municipality in the Pacajes Province.
 It is located in the Bolivian Altiplano on a height of about 3,900 m at one of the affluxes to Río Desaguadero.
 Achiri lies halfway between Lake Titicaca to the north and Nevado Sajama to the south, the highest mountain of Bolivia with 5.542m.

-Clima
+Climate

 Achiri is situated between the Cordillera Oriental and the Cordillera Central in the Andean dry climate of the Altiplano, the average precipitation is about 500 mm.
 The day-night temperature difference is by far bigger than the difference between summer and winter.

 The average temperature over the year is about 9 °C, the average temperatures of the months vary between 5 °C in July and 10 °C in December.
 The monthly precipitation is under 10 mm in the dry season from May until August and 100 to 125 mm from January to February.